Required Application Materials

 -Currently enrolled at a junior college and not of traditional age

-New Resources candidates may download the application or request a hard copy from the Admission Office.
+New Resources candidates may download the application and email the completed application to firstname.lastname@example.org.
 You will receive an email confirmation within five business days after submitting your application.
 If you do not receive this email, you should email email@example.com to confirm that your application was received.

 New Resources students must also submit a non-refundable $70 application fee.
 If the fee poses an economic hardship you should request a letter from the Financial Aid Office at the college/university in which you are currently enrolled indicating your EFC (Expected Family Contribution) and enclose it with this form.
 If you are not currently enrolled in a college/university, you may submit a detailed letter explaining how the application fee poses and economic hardship for you.